pingcap/docs-tidb-operator/en/get-started.md

 <details>
 <summary><font color=Blue>Expected output</font></summary>
-`nightly` is not a fixed version.
+Note that `nightly` is not a fixed version.
 Running the command above at different time might return different results.

 ```
 *************************** 1. row ***************************